nicolsc/sensit-gate-remote/README.md

-#Sensit Gate remote control
+#Sensit Phone call trigger

+Place a phone call every time the Sensit button is pressed

+##Why ?

-Open the SIGFOX headquarters gate using the Sensit as a remote control
+Used to open the SIGFOX headquarters parking gate using the Sensit as a remote control

 Currently, you need to place a phone call to open the gate ... which is not that handy, especially when on a motorbike.